-You are more Independent –At school your teachers will chase you to get your work done, but at college they won’t quite so much; it is up to you to keep up-to-date.
-The more you put into your work the more you get out, you are expected to meet deadlines and work hard, just like any future employer would also expect, bridging the gap between school and university or a career.
+More Independence - At school your teachers will chase you to get your work done, but at college they won’t quite so much; it is up to you to keep up-to-date.
+The more you put into your work the more you get out.
+You are expected to meet deadlines and work hard, just like any future employer would also expect, bridging the gap between school and university or a career.

-Activities - There will be a range of sport and leisure opportunities on offer, college clubs and activities, you may also have access to a free gym.
+Activities - There will be a range of sport and leisure opportunities on offer including clubs, activities and trips.
+You may also have access to a free gym.

 Options - At college there are more vocational study options.
-A Levels don’t cater to everyone’s needs, explore what you enjoy and take a look at the courses on offer, doing a vocational course can give you the skills to directly enter into a career.
-Check out our range of courses here.
+A Levels don’t cater to everyone’s needs: explore what you enjoy and take a look at the courses on offer.
+Doing a vocational course can give you the skills to directly enter into a career.
+Check out our broad range of courses here.

-Facilities – Whatever you are studying at college, state of the art facilities will be provided, for example if you are studying hairdressing you will be doing this in a real life salon and even have clients.
+Facilities - you can expect state-of-the-art facilities, for example, if you are studying hairdressing you will learn in a real working salon and even have clients.

-More Informal - Colleges are generally a lot more informal than school, there are less rules to follow, you are treated like an adult, for example, you call tutors by their first name.
+More Informal - Colleges are generally a lot more informal than school, there are less rules to follow and you are treated like an adult.